- Pet therapy is a guided, supervised interaction between a person and a trained animal for therapeutic purposes.

 Pet therapy (or animal-assisted therapy) is a complementary therapy that includes the use of animals as part of treatment.
 Pet therapy is designed to promote improvements in physical, social, emotional, or cognitive functions for people living with dementia, and can be provided in one-on-one or group settings.
 Animals used in these interventions vary but often include dogs, cats, horses, aquatic animals, and sometimes robotic or toy animals.

 This evidence theme on pet therapy is a summary of one of the key topics identified by a scoping review of dementia research.
-If you need more specific or comprehensive information on this topic, try using the PubMed search below.
+If you need more information on this topic, try using the PubMed search below.

 We found five systematic reviews that examined the impact of pet therapy for people living with dementia.
 These reviews found improvements in: